BillOfSaleNow

 Selling a boat through a private party transaction in Mississippi requires several key documents to ensure a smooth title transfer and protect both the buyer and seller.
 Below is a complete checklist of the paperwork you need before completing the sale.

-• Release of liability — Notify the Mississippi DMV that you have sold the boat to protect yourself from future liability.
+3. Release of liability — notifies the Mississippi DMV you have transferred ownership

 Mississippi title transfer notes